Madonna: Speech Reportedly Sparks Secret Service Investigation

 Madonna said the controversial portion of her speech was her way of explaining that she initially felt “anger and outrage” concerning the outcome of the 2016 presidential election.
 However, she realized “that acting out of anger doesn’t solve anything.
 And the only way to change things for the better is to do it with love.”

-According to The Gateway Pundit, a Secret Service spokesperson, who was not named, confirmed: “an investigation [into Madonna’s statement] would be opened, but… the decision to prosecute rests with the U.S. Attorney’s office.”
+According to the Gateway Pundit, a Secret Service spokesperson, who was not named, confirmed that “an investigation [into Madonna’s statement] would be opened, but… the decision to prosecute rests with the U.S. Attorney’s office.”
 However, the agency has not officially confirmed whether the iconic performer is indeed under investigation.

-Although Madonna’s speech drew a lot of negative, and positive, attention, the 58-year-old performer is no stranger to controversy.
+Although Madonna’s speech drew a lot of negative — and positive — attention, the 58-year-old performer is no stranger to controversy.

 “Everything I read about myself was damning.
 I was called a whore and a witch.
 One headline compared me to Satan.
 I said, ‘Wait a minute, isn’t Prince running around with fishnets and high heels and lipstick with his butt hanging out?’
 Yes, he was.
 But he was a man.
 This was the first time I truly understood women do not have the same freedom as men.”